IKHSRF/IKHSRF/README.md

 &nbsp;&nbsp;&nbsp;2.
 Game Development using Unity, because I love games <br/>
 &nbsp;&nbsp;&nbsp;3.
 Write an article on the medium and quora, because I love sharing to the community

-## I'm a Gamer, Developer, and Student!!
+## Developer By Day, Gamer By Night!!

-- 🌱 I’m currently learning android development with flutter
+- 🌱 I’m currently learning mobile development with flutter & kotlin
+- �  I’m currently learning machine learning and backend development with scala
 - 👯 I’m looking to collaborate with other developer around the world
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to code